microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-3/solution.md

 ![image](./img/5_result_secret.png)

 Congratulations!
 You retrieved the secret from your Key Vault without providing any credentials.
+The resulting possibilities are limitless.
+You can use it for managing certificates or any secret that is necessary to run your on-premises application.

 You successfully completed challenge 3! 🚀🚀🚀